 Make sure you pit the cherries before adding them to the blender (I often buy frozen so I can skip this step!).
-Make sure at least 1 fruit is frozen to enjoy a refreshingly cool smoothie.
-Feel free to add in a plant based protein powder to up the protein + fiber and turn this cherry smoothie into a complete breakfast.
+Make sure at least one fruit is frozen to enjoy a refreshingly cool smoothie.
+Feel free to add in a plant-based protein powder to up the protein and fiber and turn this cherry smoothie into a complete breakfast.

-If kale is a bit too strong for you then swap it out for the leafy green of your choice.
+If kale is a bit too strong for you, swap it out for the leafy green of your choice.
 All kinds of berries are low in sugar and have antioxidants, so you can use mixed berries or any other berry combo you want.

 If you need less fat, use a light canned coconut, or carton coconut milk.
 Just know that this smoothie might not be as thick with carton coconut milk.

 Free radicals are chemicals that can damage our bodies’ cells.
 While we can fight these free radicals with stuff already inside the body, we also rely on antioxidants from food to help in the fight.

 Antioxidant supplements tout all kinds of miraculous properties, yet I believe in getting them in through plants like kale and cherries.